aeternity/tutorials/sophia-fungible-token-contract.md

     true
 ```

-And our Sophia fungible token is ready.
+Our Sophia fungible token is ready.
 The contract code:

 ```javascript=
 contract FungibleToken =